oracle-livelabs/oci-core/oci-fullstackdrs/drpg-create-add-members/drpg-create-add-members-ocw24.md

 **DR Protection group (DRPG)** – A resource type used by Full Stack DR.  A DR Protection Group represents a consistency grouping defined for the purposes of disaster recovery.
 It is a collection of different OCI resources that comprise an application and must be treated as a combined group when performing disaster recovery operations.
 For example, a DR Protection Group may consist of application servers (compute instances), associated block storage (grouped as volume groups), and databases.

-**Members**- A resource type which can be added toa DRPG.
+**Members**- A resource type which can be added to a DRPG.
 Full Stack DR currently supports all the below member types.
 These resources can be added as member to a DRPG.

 - Compute Instances ( Moving and Non-moving)
 - Boot and Block Volumes (Volume Groups)